EXPOSE

 becomes procedure.

-It is the last act
+War is the last name

 of a long renunciation of the gaze.